 - Job seniority

 - Years of experience

 LinkedIn provides plenty of targeting facets but requires advertisers to use the location field—whether that be a specific city or broader area.
 It’s a good practice to add one or two more fields based on your targeted audience.
 However, hyper-targeting, or selecting too many fields, is not encouraged as it could hurt an initial campaign’s effectiveness.
-After talking with LinkedIn, we found they recommend an audience size be around 200,000 - 300,000 for optimal results.
+After discussing with LinkedIn, we found they recommend an audience size of 200,000–300,000 for optimal results.

 There are also options to re-engage website visitors with Website Retargeting, nurture prospects with Contact Targeting or run account-based marketing campaigns with Account Targeting.